Sticks and Stones (New Found Glory album): Release

 On March 13, 2002, Sticks and Stones was announced for release in June.
 In March and April, the group went on a tour of Australia.
 On April 12, the album's artwork was revealed.
 It features a boy and a girl fighting.
 Klein explained that when the band was younger, their relationships with girls were "a lot easier.
 You could hit each other and it would be fun.
 And I think as you get older everything gets a little more serious.
 When you have an argument with a girl it can actually break your heart or ruin your life."
 Following this, the band performed at Skate and Surf Fest.
 Sticks and Stones was released on June 11 through MCA and Drive-Thru Records.
 The UK edition, which was released a week later, includes the bonus tracks "Anniversary", "Forget Everything" an acoustic version of "The Story So Far".
 Between late June and mid-August, the group went on the Warped Tour.
 On July 9, the band appeared on The Tonight Show with Jay Leno.

-On July 16, a music video was filmed for "Head on Collison" on the Universal Studios backlot.
+On July 16, a music video was filmed for "Head on Collision" on the Universal Studios backlot.
 The video, directed by the Malloys, features the band on a 1930s movie set.
 While the video progresses, the group realize they are on the wrong film set, before taking the stage and beginning to perform.
 On August 27, "My Friends Over You" was released as a single.
 While the track was doing well at radio, the president of the group's label stopped funding the track, and decided to reinvest the money in Shaggy.
 In September, the band performed at the Inland Invasion festival, and appeared on Total Request Live and The Late Late Show.
 In October and November, the band went on tour across the US alongside Something Corporate, Finch and Further Seems Forever.
 On November 12, the band performed on Last Call with Carson Daly.

 On November 26, "Head on Collision" was released as a single.
 On the same day, Sticks and Stones was reissued with an extra CD consisting of the group's contemporaries.
 In December, the band performed at KROQ-FM's Almost Acoustic Christmas festival.
-In January 2003, the group went on a tour of Japan with Good Charlotte and The Starting Line.
+In January 2003, the group went on a tour of Japan with Good Charlotte and the Starting Line.
 On April 7, a music video for "Understatement" was posted online.
 Between April and June, they co-headlined the Honda Civic Tour with Good Charlotte.
 First half the tour was supported by Less Than Jake, with MxPx supporting the second half.
 In August, the band played the Summer Sonic Festival in Japan, before supporting Sum 41 on their headlining Australian tour.
 To coincide with the Australian shows, the album was reissued in that territory with a bonus disc.
 It included radio performances of "Head on Collision" and "Something I Call Personality", and music videos for "Head on Collision" and "Understatement".